craig-grant630/Breakfast-Ball/README.md

 ### **Navigation Bar**

 - Featured at the top of each page, the navigation shows the club name "Breafast Ball" in the left corner that links to the home page.
-- The navigation links to the right: Home, Lessons and Courses link to different pages.
+- The navigation links to: Home, Lessons and Courses pages.
 - The navigation menu is designed to be fixed at the top of the screen and is hidden by default on smaller screens.

  <details><summary>Navigation Images</summary>